Gabrielhfalcao/Gabrielhfalcao/README.md

 Welcome to my github profile, I am a computer science student with one year of experience as an intern in Systems Development at Banco do Nordeste do Brasil, where I had access to Web Development, Database queries and development of ETL solutions .

-- 🌱 I’m currently learning Web Development and Data Science/Analitics.
+- 🌱 Affinity with Web development and aspiring Data Scientist/Analyst.
-- 🔭 I’m currently looking for new chalenges and solve problems.
+- 🔭 I'm currently looking for new challenges, new learning and problem solving..

  ##